alosadagrande/tekton-dpdk/blog.md

 # Introduction

 You've probably heard about 5G and edge computing and the potential to change the world and affect our lives.
 This new technology will support billions of devices with almost no latency at speeds around 20 times faster than its predecessor.
-Now, think about Internet of Things (IoT), Telemedicine, Augmented and Virtual Reality, Autonomous Cars, Faster Gaming finally being real... apologies for interrupting, but let's put aside for a moment our imagination and dig into the technology required to fulfill our dreams.
+Now, think about the Internet of Things (IoT), Telemedicine, Augmented and Virtual Reality, Autonomous Cars, Faster Gaming finally being real... apologies for interrupting, but let's put aside for a moment our imagination and dig into the technology required to fulfill our dreams.

-All of these technologies and applications often demand very high performance requirements for both throughput, latency, and cycles-per-packet (a measure of transmission "efficiency").
-This means that a compilation of multiple features are required to allow efficient utilization of the underlying platform capabilities when deploying deterministic applications.
-Some examples of these required network features are Multus, SR-IOV and DPDK.
-They are elements of what is called Containerized Network Functions or Cloud native Network Functions (CNFs).
+All of these technologies and applications often demand very high-performance requirements for both throughput, latency, and efficiency.
+This means that a compilation of multiple features is required to allow adequate utilization of the underlying platform capabilities when deploying deterministic applications.
+Some examples of these required network features are Multus CNI, SR-IOV and DPDK.
+They are elements of what is called Containerized Network Functions or Cloud-native Network Functions (CNFs).

 ## Containerized Network Functions

 Before talking about CNFs, it is important to first understand Network Functions Virtualization (NFV).
-NFV replaces network hardware appliances with software, including virtual network functions (VNFs), that runs on virtual machines (VMs) running on commodity hardware.
+NFV replaces network hardware appliances with software, including virtual network functions (VNFs), that run on virtual machines (VMs) running on commodity hardware.
 CNFs are like VNFs, but they run on lighter-weight containers on top of Kubernetes, providing greater agility and ease of deployment compared with VMs.
 While VNFs are software forms of network appliances such as routers, firewalls, load-balancers, etc. deployed as one or more VMs, CNFs are just the containerized network functions, which increases portability—not the entire OS.

 In a generic Kubernetes application, the single networking interface provided by a POD (eth0) is sufficient for most purposes.
 It even can be extended using CNI plugins available.
 However, in cases where low latency and high network performance is a must, we need a way of providing additional network interfaces to the POD which has direct access to the hardware (NIC).
-Therefore, our application can communicate with the hardware which delivers this high capacities outside of the standard Kubernetes networking.
+Therefore, our application can communicate with the hardware which delivers these high capacities outside of the standard Kubernetes networking.
 This is why we start talking about CNFs and ways to accelerate them.

-In the OpenShift blog we already presented and "demystified" [Multus](https://www.openshift.com/blog/demystifying-multus) and their deep relation with SR-IOV technology when dealing with high performance networking workloads.
+In the OpenShift blog, we already presented and "demystified" [Multus](https://www.openshift.com/blog/demystifying-multus) and their deep relation with SR-IOV technology when dealing with high-performance networking workloads.
 Basically, Multus will allow our application to attach to a virtual function (VF) interface on SR-IOV capable hardware on the Kubernetes node.
 This will permit us to achieve near-native networking performance.
 The [SR-IOV Operator](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/installing-sriov-operator.html) became GA on OpenShift 4.3, so information on how to install and configure it can be found in the official documentation.

 ![SR-IOV and Multus diagram](./content/Demystifying-Multus-4.webp)

-In this blog post we are going to focus on a Technology Preview feature in OpenShift 4.5 called Data Plane Development Kit (DPDK).
+In this blog post, we are going to focus on a Technology Preview feature in OpenShift 4.5 called Data Plane Development Kit (DPDK).
 [DPDK](https://www.dpdk.org/) is a set of libraries and drivers for Linux and BSD built to accelerate packet processing workloads designed to run on x86, POWER and ARM processors.
 DPDK offers offloading TCP packet processing from the operating system Kernel space to process them in the User space to obtain a high performant and deterministic system.

-DPDK libraries offer avoiding as much as possible kernel interrupts by skipping the Kernel space and  move the User space instead.
+DPDK libraries offer to avoid as much as possible kernel interrupts by skipping the Kernel space and  move the User space instead.
 This is possible thanks to DPDK libraries and the DPDK poll mode driver (PMD), who is responsible for the communication between the application and network card, listening in a loop avoiding as much as possible interrupts while forwarding packets.
 That can be shown in this diagram below:

 ![Networking using DPDK libraries](./content/kernel-user-space.png)